ahmed007boss/GeneralsModdingeXtended/Docs/INI/Object/BodyModules/ActiveBody.md

 Available only in: *(GMX Zero Hour)*

 - **Type**: `Real`
 - **Description**: Maximum jamming damage that can accumulate before the object is jammed (electronically disabled).
 Higher values allow objects to absorb more jamming damage before becoming electronically disabled.
 At 0 (default), objects cannot be jammed.
 Jamming damage accumulates separately from normal health damage and subdual damage.
 When jamming damage equals or exceeds `MaxHealth`, the object becomes jammed.
-Electronic components (ElectronicsComponent, SensorComponent) can also have their own jamming damage caps that contribute to the total effective jamming capacity.
+Only jamming damage types affect this cap: `ELECTRONIC_JAMMING` and `JAMMING_UNRESISTABLE` (see [DamageType documentation](../DamageType.md)).
+Electronic components (ElectronicsComponent, SensorComponent) can also have their own jamming damage caps that contribute to the total effective jamming capacity. **Note**: At least one of `CanBeJammedByDirectJammers` or `CanBeJammedByAreaJammers` must be enabled for the jamming system to function; otherwise, no jamming damage will occur regardless of the cap value.
 - **Default**: `0.0`
 - **Example**: `JammingDamageCap = 350.0`